Discrimination based on hair texture

-Discrimination based on hair texture, also known as textureism, is a form of social injustice, where afro-textured hair or coarse hair types, and their associated hair styles, are viewed negatively, often perceived as unprofessional, unattractive, or unclean.
+Discrimination based on hair texture, also known as texturism, is a form of social injustice, where kinky hair or coarse hair types, and their associated hair styles, are viewed negatively, often perceived as unprofessional, unattractive, or unclean.
 This view can lead, for example, to some school students being excluded from class.

 History

-In the Western world, afro-textured hair has historically been treated with disdain, by members of all ethnicities.
-In the 15th and 16th centuries, the Atlantic slave trade saw Black Africans forcibly transported from Sub-Saharan Africa to North America and, upon their arrival in the New World, their heads would be shaved in effort to erase their culture, as many Africans used hairstyles to signify their tribal identity, marital status, age, and other personal characteristics.
+In the Western world, kinky hair has historically been treated with disdain, by members of all ethnicities.
+In the 15th and 16th centuries, the Atlantic slave trade saw sub-Saharan Africans forcibly transported from West and Central Africa to the Americas, and upon their arrival in the New World, their heads would be shaved in effort to erase their culture, as many Africans used hairstyles to signify their tribal identity, marital status, age, and other personal characteristics.
 Early on, both men and women would wear headscarves in order to protect their scalps from sunburn and lice but, as time progressed, these hair wraps became more associated with women, who began to wear them in various fashions, based on their region and personal style.
 In the 19th century, when enslaved men and women were no longer being brought from Africa, quality of life increased for them somewhat as they became more valuable in their owners' eyes.
 Now enjoying Sundays off, Black women would take the day to style their hair, uncovering it for church services but keeping it wrapped Monday through Saturday.
 As traditional styling tools were not available to them, Black women began to use butter, kerosene, and bacon grease and combs meant for livestock to style their hair.

 The concept of "good hair" arose in the time leading up to the abolition of slavery in the United States.
 To straighten their hair, Black women would often use a mixture of lye, which could burn their skin, and other harmful chemical treatments to become "presentable" towards white standards.
 Madam C. J. Walker, an African American businesswoman, achieved great fortune and recognition for widening the teeth of the hot comb, as well as the modern perm, which would straighten afro-textured hair and become a staple in the black community.
 This "good hair" concept not only created a set standard to adhere to the white community, but it created a divide within the black community itself.
-The ideal of textureism arose as black [women] with tighter curls were seen as unkept or less than those with looser curls, whom were often of European descent.
+The ideal of textureism arose as black [women] with tighter curls were seen as unkept or less than those with looser curls, who were often of European descent.